Multimodal Subspace Support Vector Data Description: Experiments

 \subsection{Datasets and prepossessing}

-To evaluate the proposed method, we used 2 different datasets downloaded from UC Irvine (UCI) machine learning repository \cite{Dua:2017}.
-The first set of experiments was performed on the Robot Execution Failures dataset \cite{Dua:2017},\cite{lopes1998feature}.
+To evaluate the proposed method, we performed different sets of experiments over 5 datasets.
+Robot Execution Failures dataset, Single Proton Emission Computed Tomography (SPECTF) heart dataset, and Ionosphere dataset were downloaded from UC Irvine (UCI) machine learning repository \cite{Dua:2017}.
+Caltech-7 dataset and Handwritten dataset were downloaded from a repository for multi-view learning \cite{li2015large}.
+The details of datasets and experiments are as follows.

+The first set of experiments was performed on the Robot Execution Failures dataset \cite{lopes1998feature}.
 In Robot Execution Failures dataset, force and torque measurements are collected at regular intervals of time after a task failure is detected.
 The dataset is divided into five different learning problems (LP) corresponding to different triggering events: